Time to Talk

 We would love to know if your child has particularly enjoyed something about a story or any feedback, so please write messages in the comments box or just tick when read.
 Please make time to read with your children every day.

 In Literacy, we will be taking part in daily phonics sessions.
-We will be reading a variety of books about journeys and transport.
+We will be reading a variety of books about Growth and Transformation.
 We shall be reading many titles such as:

 In Numeracy we are continuing to recite numbers to beyond 10.
 We are continuing to develop skills to count using one to one correspondence.
-Encourage your child to count things around the house and outside when getting fresh air.
+Encourage your child to count things around the house and outside.
+Encourage your child to match numeral to quantity.

 We will look at different forms for measurement height and weight.
-We are going to build our mathematical language to describe quantity size and patterns.
+We are going to build our mathematical language to describe quantity and size.

-We are going to be learning about different modes of transport, we will be looking at vehicles which travel through the sky, on land and water.
-We are going to explore junk modelling and paper Mache.
+We are going to be learning about different modes of growth.
+We will be looking at how plants, vegetables and animals grow.
+We looking at life cycles closely.